Community Engagement: Group Projects

 Please note: Attendance and participation are very important on this module, so before you enrol, think carefully about whether you are prepared to make the commitment that it will involve.

-In the first two sessions of this module, students will receive training in approaches and challenges of working in interdisciplinary teams, including the use of face-to-face meetings and interactive digital tools.
-Each group will then start developing the preliminary project remit.
-Each group will present their draft project proposal to the Module Co-ordinator and a representative from the partner organisation and make revisions according to their feedback.
-Once the written project plan has been approved, the group will spend the rest of the module working together carrying out and completing the project.
-The project outputs may take a range of forms depending on the specific project undertaken.
-In all cases will there be a final group presentation.
+At the beginning of this module you will receive training in approaches and challenges of community engagement working, including the use of face-to-face meetings and ethics.
+Then, each group will start work developing the preliminary project remit.
+Your group will present your project proposal to the module supervisor and a representative from your partner organisation and make revisions according to their feedback.

 Assessment items, weightings and deadlines